SwedbankPay/developer.swedbankpay.com/_includes/payer-tokens.md

 ### Important Differences

-*   Payer API gives ypu a more structured and long-term token handling.
+*   Payer API gives you a more structured and long-term token handling.

 *   All new integrations must use the Payer API, not `payerOwnedTokens`.